jzxycsjzy/multi_agent_anomaly_detection/README.md

 python MAADWorkflow.py --servicelist id_service.csv --faultlist id_fault.csv --batch 1 --trainset ./data/train/ --labelmode 0 --errortypes 72 --train True
 ```

+When the parameter ```train``` is set as False, the program will become inference mod.
+And the program could generate an MAADout.txt which contains a series of multi-agent confidence lists and its corresponding labels.

 Use Multi=decision_Merger.py as the Multi-Decision Merger.
 ```python
 python Multi_decision_Merger.py --trainset train.txt --testset test.txt